ycliu23/Cambridge-SKA-SDC3-Foregrounds/README.md

 ```

 ## Foreground removal
 This step involves Gaussian Process Regression (GPR) within a Bayesian framework.
-The GPR model is capable of distinguishing different components of the observed signal by pre-defining analytic forms for their covariance matrices.
+The GPR model is capable of distinguishing different components of the observed signal by pre-defining analytic forms for their covariance.

 The model evidence and parameter optimization are computed with the nested sampler [PolyChord](https://github.com/PolyChord/PolyChordLite/tree/master) ([Handley et al. 2015a](https://arxiv.org/abs/1502.01856), [2015b](https://arxiv.org/abs/1506.00171)).